In order to be entitled to funding, you must meet the personal eligibility requirements and your course must be eligible.

 If you are unsure about your eligibility, what you may be entitled to, how student funding interacts with benefits, or you have any other funding questions, please contact the Advice Service who can provide a funding check and/or benefits calculation.

-Some postgraduate courses are eligible for the same funding that undergraduate students can receive (e.g. eligible courses of Initial Teacher Training, certain pre-registration postgraduate healthcare courses); see here for more details.
+Some postgraduate courses are eligible for the same funding that undergraduate students can receive (e.g. eligible courses of Initial Teacher Training, certain pre-registration postgraduate healthcare courses); find out more about eligibility.
 However, generally postgraduate courses have specific funding entitlements.

-Information about funding for postgraduate courses, including Master's Loans from Student Finance England, can be found in our detailed Guide to Postgraduate Funding 2021/22 on this page.
-You can apply for funding and find out more information about what is available on the Student Finance England website here
+Information about funding for postgraduate courses, including Master's Loans from Student Finance England, can be found in our detailed guide to postgraduate funding.
+You can apply for funding and find out more about what funding is available online via Student Finance England.

-Information about Doctoral Loans from Student Finance England, and other sources of funding for doctorate level study, can be found here.
+Find out more about Doctoral Loans from Student Finance England, including other sources of funding for doctorate level study.

-You can contact us with any questions about your funding entitlements via our Contact Us page
+Contact us with any questions about your funding entitlements.

 You will not receive any loan payments until a few days after you have enrolled on your course.
 You can check your online account and make sure you have submitted all the requested documents and declaration.